Image by Rick Wyatt

 West-Africa Company Flag 1896-1903

-The Deutsch-Westafrikanische Gesellschaft Compagnie (German West African Company), was a German chartered company, founded in 1885.
+The German West African Company (Deutsch-Westafrikanische-Gesellschaft Compagnie), was a German chartered company, founded in 1885.
 It exploited the two German protectorates in West Africa - Kamerun and Togoland (Togo and Cameroon), but did not actually govern them like was done by its counterpart in German East Africa.

 The German West African Company was established as a chartered company with a headquarters in Hamburg.
 Following years of little profits, the company was absorbed by the German Empire in 1903.